-(2) The adjustments to the pensions charge represents the non-cash element of service cost (i.e. including the present value of projected benefits resulting from employee service in the current year) less cash contributions paid.

-(3) The net interest cost is the interest accumulated on the pension liability and this is offset against the current year's interest earned on pension assets.
-These are non-cash adjustments.

-(4) The adjustment for early retirement provision represents the non-cash movement in the provision for unfunded pensions for the year.

-(5) Grants have been received from non-government sources for equipment.
-This income is not matched by expenditure as it has been used to fund capital assets which will be depreciated over the life of the asset.
+- (2) The adjustments to the pensions charge represents the non-cash element of service cost (i.e. including the present value of projected benefits resulting from employee service in the current year) less cash contributions paid. - (3) The net interest cost is the interest accumulated on the pension liability and this is offset against the current year's interest earned on pension assets.
+These are non-cash adjustments. - (4) The adjustment for early retirement provision represents the non-cash movement in the provision for unfunded pensions for the year. - (5) Where grants have been received from non-government sources for equipment, the income is not matched by expenditure as it has been used to fund capital assets which will be depreciated over the life of the asset.

-July 31 July 11 Interest payable 2021 2020 £000 £000 £000 Net interest cost on pension liability (note 17) 193 164 Year ended 31 Year ended £000 £000 July 31 July 11 Interest payable 2021 2020 Net interest cost on pension liability (note 17) 193 164 £000 £000 Net interest cost on pension liability (note 17) 193 164
+Year ended 31 Year ended

+July 31 July

+11 Interest payable 2022 2021

+£000 £000

+Net interest cost on pension liability (note 17) 178 193